dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/01/14
+Here is an old message that not all progress is always progress: [The Real Reason Why Analog Recording Is Better](https://www.youtube.com/watch?v=Zq4BOSaKiYo) What would it mean for software?
+Labeling apps, UI or APIs as long-term-support and avoiding breaking changes for many years (assuming the company survives)?

 #### 2025/01/10
 Speed vs correctness is a false dichotomy (at least for creating software).
 It's more about making progress without too many negative consequences (broken software, wasted effort, bad design, etc.).
-And some problems can't be solved by "thinking harder", see https://en.wikipedia.org/wiki/Cynefin_framework #noPRs
+And some problems can't be solved by "thinking harder", see [Cynefin framework](https://en.wikipedia.org/wiki/Cynefin_framework) #noPRs

 #### 2025/01/09
 From what I can see compiling a few Kotlin files in LivePlugin, the basic embedded Kotlin compiler seems faster (<1s) compared to Gradle builds (several seconds).
 I wonder if capturing Gradle configs and using embedded compiler can speed up builds 😅 See [EmbeddedCompiler.kt](https://github.com/dkandalov/live-plugin/blob/master/kotlin-compiler-wrapper/src/liveplugin/implementation/kotlin/EmbeddedCompiler.kt).